catarina-mtpires/data-science/Fitbit/data overview.md

 ### Steps

 Sense counts the number of steps the user takes each day using a 3-axis accelerometer.
-This sensor allows Sense to determine the frequency, duration, intensity, and patterns of the user's movement.
+This sensor allows Sense to determine frequency, duration, intensity, and patterns of the user's movement.

 Steps data extracted from Fitbit are in the <i>.json</i> format and contain:
-- timestamps with up to 1 minute interval;
+- Timestamps with up to 1 minute interval;
-- number of steps taken between timestamps.
+- Number of steps taken between timestamps.

 ### Distance

 Sense calculates distance based on the number of steps or the GPS data.
 Usually, sense calculates the distance travelled each day by multiplying the number of steps by the stride lenght.
 However, when the user tracks an activity with GPS, Sense uses GPS data to calculate distance.

 Distance data extracted from Fitbit are in the <i>.json</i> format and contain:
-- timestamps with up to 1 minute interval;
+- Timestamps with up to 1 minute interval;
-- distance (in centimeters, cm) walked between timestamps.
+- Distance (in centimeters, cm) walked between timestamps.

 ### Floors

 Sense has an altimeter sensor that tracks altitude and converts it to floors climbed along the day, considering one floor is equivalent to 3 meters.

 Floors data extracted from Fitbit are in the <i>.json</i> format and contain:
-- timestamps with up to 1 minute interval;
+- Timestamps with up to 1 minute interval;
-- number of floors climed between timestamps.
+- Number of floors climed between timestamps.

 ### Calories

 Sense estimates the number of calories burned daily by combining the user's basal metabolic rate (rate at which calories are burned at rest to maintain vital body functions) and activity data.
 The user's BMR (basal metabolic rate) is based on physical data entered by the user, such as height, weight, sex, and age.

 Calories data extracted from Fitbit are in the <i>.json</i> format and contain:
-- timestamps with up to 1 minute interval;
+- Timestamps with up to 1 minute interval;
-- number of calories (in kilocalories, kcal) burned between timestamps.
+- Number of calories (in kilocalories, kcal) burned between timestamps.

 ### Exercise

 Sense can track exercise of 20 different modes (run, walk, hike, bike, swim, etc.).
 For each activity the user records, Sense tracks:
-- number of minutes in each activity level (sedentary, light activity, moderate activity, and intense activity);
+- Number of minutes in each activity level (sedentary, light activity, moderate activity, and intense activity);
-- average heart rate;
+- Average heart rate;
-- number of calories burned;
+- Number of calories burned;
-- duration of the workout;
+- Duration of the workout;
-- number of steps taken;
+- Number of steps taken;
-- heart rate zones (out of range, fat burn, cardio, and peak);
+- Heart rate zones (out of range, fat burn, cardio, and peak);
-- active zone minutes;
+- Active zone minutes;
-- elevation gain;
+- Elevation gain;
-- start time;
+- Start time;
-- end time.
+- End time.

 Exercise data extracted from Fitbit are in the <i>.json</i> format.